-As event rental business owners, the marketing mix makes sense when positioning a new offering (service, or inventory item) from your party rental business.
+As event and party rental business owners, the marketing mix makes sense when positioning a new offering (service, or inventory item) from your party rental business.
 Marketing event rental inventory is a crucial step of your business’s growth strategy.
-Learn how the 4Ps can guide your business’s marketing success.
+Learn how the 4Ps can guide your event business’s marketing success.

 What Is Marketing?

 According to the MindTools, marketing is “putting the right product in the right place, at the right price, at the right time.”
 We hopefully have relevant rental inventory that we offer at a good value in order to attract a target market.
 Use the marketing mix to help position your products, or services, better.

 How to Market an Event and Party Rental Business with the 4 Ps:

 1) Product: what rental items and services do you provide?